4Subsea/waveresponse-python/docs/user_guide/concepts_utils/wave_spectrum.rst

 WaveSpectrum
 ============
-This is how the `WaveSpectrum` class works.
+This is how the :class:`~scarlet_lithium.WaveSpectrum` class works.